 We adopted ASU 2016-13 on January 1, 2020 using the modified retrospective adoption approach.
 This ASU and the associated subsequent amendments require that financial assets measured at their amortized cost basis be presented at the net amount expected to be collected.
 Credit losses relating to our available-for-sale debt securities are recorded through an allowance for credit losses, rather than a write-down of the asset, with the amount of the allowance limited to the amount by which fair value is less than amortized cost.
 This allowance method will allow reversals of credit losses if the estimate of credit losses declines.
 This ASU affected certain of our accounts and notes receivable, including premiums receivable, and certain of our other assets, including reinsurance recoverables; however, the update did not have a material effect on our financial statements and disclosures.
-The adoption of this update did not have a material effect on our financial statements and disclosures.
 See Note 5 of Notes to Unaudited Condensed Consolidated Financial Statements for additional information.